v2msoft/jquery.simple.validator/README.md

 `data-email`: Validates valid email entry

 `data-email-msg`: Error message

+**Input radio**

+`data-radio-selected`: The radio button should have a value selected or checked

+`data-radio-selected-msg`: Error message

 ### Methods
 `$(#container).initialize(options)` Initialize the plugin with the specified options.
 If no options passed, will use default options.